-Kids may not seem to hear you when you tell them to eat their vegetables, but when you and your spouse are fighting in front of the kids, having one of your screaming, knock-down, dragged-out fights…your kids are paying close attention, and it not only impacts their behavior, it impacts their mental health as well.
+Kids may not seem to hear you when you tell them to eat their vegetables, but when you and your spouse are fighting in front of the kids, having one of your screaming, knock-down, dragged-out fights…your children are paying close attention, and it not only impacts their behavior, it affects their mental health as well.

 A new study from Cardiff University confirms earlier research by John Gottman and E. Mark Cummings of Notre Dame.
 There have been hundreds of peer-reviewed papers on this issue spanning decades of research.
 The developmental science is crystal clear.
 Fighting in front of your kids can cause serious harm to their physical, emotional and developmental well being.